ronajc/asignmentVishalThakur/README.md

 Test projects to

-- Print tge prize of an item from flipkart after adding it by one.
+- Print the prize of an item from flipkart after adding it by one.
 - Compare same product from both amazon and flipkart and print The name of the website giving cheaper prize along with prizes from both sites.

 Dependencies-